dsbyprateekg/BPB-Publications/README.md

 # BPB-Publications
-This repository contains the python scripts of each chapter mentioned in the book.
+This repository contains the jupyter notebook and python scripts of each case study mentioned in the book.